shantoroy/shantoroy.github.io/_posts/2018-01-11-Add-subfigure-in-latex.md

 toc_icon: "heart"
 ---

-## How to add sub-figures in latex
+## How to add subfigures in latex
-To add sub-figures in a latex file you need to use the package `graphicx`.
-Then you can use both `subfigure` and `minipage` for inserting sub-figures or sub-images.
-Keep
+In research articles, we need to add subfigures often.
+To create subfigure in latex, you can use both `\begin{minipage}...\end{minipage}` and `\begin{subfigure}...\end{subfigure}` block to insert subfigures or sub-images.
+Subfigurs are generally inserted horizontally in one or multiple rows.
+Here, some example codes with output screenshot is provided in the following.

-## Add sub-figures horizontally
+## Add subfigures horizontally
+The following code puts two subfigures in a figure portion-

 ```latex
 \usepackage{subcaption}
 \begin{figure}[ht]